mathapple316/trace_polynomials/README.md

 # trace_polynomials
-Share a python script used for compute trace polynomials
+Share some python scripts used for compute trace polynomials